cschabl/activejdbc-gradle-plugin/README.md

 ### Scala

+Currently, there is only rudimentary support to instrument ActiveJDBC models written in Scala.
+Rudimentary in the sense that only pure Scala projects are supported, i.e. only Scala sources and no Java sources.

 To instrument ActiveJDBC model classes written in Scala, configure the plugin as shown in the build script below:

 ```